-- 1. It is recommended that the SlimFit boiler have Sentinel X100 added to the system to prevent damage to the boilers' heat exchanger.
-See Replacement parts, starting on page 108 for re-ordering information. - 2.
-After filling the system as directed in these instructions, use a caulking gun to inject the X100 inhibitor concentrate into the system, or fill with the X100 in its liquid form, following the instructions on the tube or container. - 3.
-After adding the inhibitor to the system, allow time for the water to circulate and mix.
+- 1. The SlimFit boiler is shipped with Sentinel X100 inhibitor and Sentinel inhibitor test kit.
+See Repair Parts at the end of this manual for re-ordering information. - 2.
+After filling the system as directed in these instructions, use a caulking gun to inject the X100 inhibitor into the system, following the instructions on the tube. - 3.
+Inject all of the inhibitor supplied with the boiler.
+Allow time for the water to circulate and mix.
 Then check the inhibitor level.
-Add additional inhibitor if necessary. - 4.
-See separate instructions or www.weil-mclain.com for suggested guidelines to determine how much inhibitor to use.
+Add additional inhibitor if necessary.